Pastor David Naumann

-Julius and Nicole have been blessed with two little ones, Eliana and Obadiah.
+Julius and Nicole have been blessed with three little ones, Eliana, Obadiah, and Malachi.

 Kevin Needham was born in Chicago Heights, IL, but shortly thereafter his family moved to Appleton, WI, which became his home for fourteen years.
 Another move brought them to Watertown, WI, and after graduating from Martin Luther College in 2002, Kevin is now raising his own family here in Saginaw.